gutiantian123Abc/LintCode/IXL/CTO_talk.md

 **主版本(60–75 秒,背熟)**:

 > *"Sure — I'm Will.
 I studied computer science at Georgia Tech, and I've been building web products for over four years.
 At Seek Now, my last company, I owned features end to end — Spring Boot backend, Angular front end.
 Now I'm at Capital One, doing backend work in Java and Spring Boot.
 It's a bank — **the code just can't be wrong**.
 So my daily work is testing, defensive design, and tuning.
 One more thing about me: I love building tools for other engineers.
 I built a code-review helper and a small codegen tool, because making the team faster is the best use of my time.
 And why I'm here is personal: **a big part of my English came from Rosetta Stone**.
-My favorite project at Capital One was a learning tool.
-So now I want to build for learners full-time.
+Last year I taught kids to code at a local high school, two semesters.
+And my favorite project at Capital One was a learning tool. **Learner, teacher, builder** — so now I want to build for learners full-time.
 That's the short version."*

 **30 秒压缩版**(如果他开场说 "I've read your resume, so just briefly——"):